Hodapp87/contextual/README.md

 ### General Tidiness/Refactoring

 * Use namespaces already!
-* Typeclass for backends?
+* Make a typeclass for rendering backends?
-* Perhaps factor out `Context` since much of it will be repeated in other backends, particularly anything that does a more immediate-mode drawing and lacks the `save`/`restore` of Cairo.
+* Factor out the use of `Context` for rendering, since much of this code seems to be repeated.
+I'm not sure what form it will take, but it should be possible to define a backend with fewer details, and let the rendering function take care of what amount of context needs to be passed around or managed (e.g. Cairo has state and `save`/`restore` and Canvas (IIRC) is much the same, whereas with SVG one simply nests transformations, and I'd imagine that OpenGL is more immediate-mode and requires that we compose the transformations).
 * Use of [Data.Reify](https://hackage.haskell.org/package/data-reify)
 to transform recursive structures, perhaps to backends that can express recursion natively or to a simplified expression